 Did you guess?
 The majority of Backlinko's traffic for evergreen content comes from organic search.
 For the keyphrase "improve SEO" which has an average monthly search volume of 2,900, this article ranks number 7 in Google.

-Brian reports that for getting traffic to evergreen content, email marketing is second to search traffic, and that it greatly trumps social media.
+Brian reports that for getting traffic to evergreen content, email marketing is second to search traffic, and that it greatly trumps social media marketing.
 He uses his newsletter to introduce new subscribers to top pieces of older content, and every time he publishes a new post, he emails it to his list.

 Relaunching the content